 Same stable and durable FISA Adaptive competitive design as the Freedom Single, however constructed for two persons, typically an adaptive athlete and coach.

-The Ultralite is Concept2’s standard lightweight; all carbon fiber shafts that is most commonly used at all levels of rowing and racing today.
-Over the years we have refined the construction of this shaft to be as durable as possible.
-Our Big Blade, the Smoothie2 Plain Edge offers less slip than the Big Blade and stays consistently loaded throughout the drive.
+The Ultralite is Concept2’s standard lightweight – all carbon fiber shafts that are commonly used at all levels of rowing and racing today.
+Over the years Concept2 has refined the construction of this shaft to be as durable as possible.
+Their Big Blade, the Smoothie2 Plain Edge offers less slip than the Big Blade and stays consistently loaded throughout the drive.

 Nielson Kellerman (NK) Stroke Coach

-The Speed Coach provides you with all the information you need to train and race effectively.
+The Speed Coach provides all the information rowers need to train and race effectively.

 - Boat speed through the water is accurately measured and clearly displayed, together with stroke rate and elapsed time, distance or averaged speed

-- The memory feature lets you review your performance over a piece or race in detail
+- The memory feature lets a rower review their performance over a piece or race in detail

 - The display unit is waterproof, buoyant and durable and the speed sensor is low-drag and resistant to fouling